 - Gear: Excellent in bolts INOX M8 / M10.
 Several routes offer an open type stop (Austrianalpin).
 It is a safe system (CE mark) with very low risk of degradation.
 On some routes they have been driven in tandem, so as to be able to use both anchors for the descent.

 - Rock: Serpentine type ophiolite.
 Mostly, the blocks are made up of very coarse grain cages, particularly interesting for the accessory minerals present.
 Sometimes rich in lichens (... which identify the high level of air quality!)
 Which can be slippery if wet.
 Some routes have rocky crusts that "sound" empty; they are not always treacherous ... but do not blindly trust them!

 - Coordinates Precision:

-- Logistic: WE ARE NOT ADVISED to reduce the approach by taking advantage of the ridge forest road.
-Very often it is muddy and there are large pools.
-Moreover, some points are particularly problematic given the presence of protruding stones.
-Finally, there is NOT a real parking nearby and then, start with the idea of doing a bit 'of comfortable walking.
+- Logistic: DO NOT RECOMMEND reducing the approach by using the ridge forest road.
+Very often it is muddy and there are pools of considerable size.
+Furthermore, some points are particularly problematic given the presence of protruding stones.
+Finally, there is NO real parking nearby, so start with the idea of a comfortable walk.
 A lithological complex of this kind represents, in our territory, a rarity to be preserved.
-In the past it was widely exploited to produce gravel road and lithic material for the construction of millstones (... in some places there are still some not completely finished sketches!).
-When it was explored, with the aim of evaluating its vertical potentials, some itineraries were discovered already in place, which were later put in safety and re-valorized.
-THE highest discretion is RECOMMENDED.
+In the past it was widely used to produce road gravel and lithic material for the construction of millstones (... in some points still roughly not completely finished are shown!).
+When it was explored, with the intention of evaluating its vertical potential, some routes were discovered that were already in place and were later secured and re-valued.
+THE utmost discretion is RECOMMENDED.
 There are no fountains in the area.